umich-vci/terraform-provider-horizon/docs/resources/desktop_pool_automated.md

 ### Required

-- **access_group_id** (String) Access groups can organize the entities such as desktop pools in the organization.
+- `access_group_id` (String) Access groups can organize the entities such as desktop pools in the organization.
 They can also be used for delegated administration.
-- **customization_type** (String) Type of customization to use.
+- `customization_type` (String) Type of customization to use.
 NONE: Applicable To: Full clone desktop pools.
 No customization.
 SYS_PREP: Applicable To: Full clone desktop pools.
 Microsoft Sysprep is a tool to deploy the configured operating system installation from a base image.
 The machine can then be customized based on an answer script.
 Sysprep can modify a larger number of configurable parameters than QuickPrep.
 CLONE_PREP: Applicable To: Instant clone desktop pools.
 ClonePrep is a VMware system tool executed by Instant Clone Engine during a instant clone machine deployment.
 ClonePrep personalizes each machine created from the Master image.
-- **name** (String) Name of the Desktop Pool.
+- `name` (String) Name of the Desktop Pool.
 This property must contain only alphanumerics, underscores, and dashes.
-- **naming_method** (String) Naming method for the desktop pool.
+- `naming_method` (String) Naming method for the desktop pool.
-- **provisioning_settings** (Block List, Min: 1, Max: 1) Virtual center provisioning settings for Automated desktop pool. (see [below for nested schema](#nestedblock--provisioning_settings))
+- `provisioning_settings` (Block List, Min: 1, Max: 1) Virtual center provisioning settings for Automated desktop pool. (see [below for nested schema](#nestedblock--provisioning_settings))
-- **source** (String) Source of the Machines in this Desktop Pool.
+- `source` (String) Source of the Machines in this Desktop Pool.
-- **storage_settings** (Block List, Min: 1, Max: 1) Virtual center storage settings for Automated desktop pool. (see [below for nested schema](#nestedblock--storage_settings))
+- `storage_settings` (Block List, Min: 1, Max: 1) Virtual center storage settings for Automated desktop pool. (see [below for nested schema](#nestedblock--storage_settings))
-- **user_assignment** (String) User assignment scheme.
+- `user_assignment` (String) User assignment scheme.
 DEDICATED: With dedicated assignment, a user returns to the same machine at each session.
 FLOATING: With floating assignment, a user may return to one of the available machines for the next session.
-- **vcenter_id** (String) ID of the virtual center server.
+- `vcenter_id` (String) ID of the virtual center server.

 ### Optional

-- **allow_multiple_user_assignments** (Boolean) Only applies to automated desktop pools with manual user assignment.
+- `allow_multiple_user_assignments` (Boolean) Only applies to automated desktop pools with manual user assignment.
 Whether assignment of multiple users to a single machine is allowed.
 If this is true then automatic_user_assignment should be false.
-- **automatic_user_assignment** (Boolean) Automatic assignment of a user the first time they access the machine.
+- `automatic_user_assignment` (Boolean) Automatic assignment of a user the first time they access the machine.
 This property is applicable if user_assignment is set to DEDICATED with default value as true.
-- **category_folder_name** (String) Name of the category folder in the user's OS containing a shortcut to the desktop pool.
+- `category_folder_name` (String) Name of the category folder in the user's OS containing a shortcut to the desktop pool.
 Will be unset if the desktop does not belong to a category.This property defines valid folder names with a max length of 64 characters and up to 4 subdirectory levels.The subdirectories can be specified using a backslash, e.g. (dir1\dir2\dir3\dir4).
 Folder names can't start orend with a backslash nor can there be 2 or more backslashes together.
 Combinations such as(\dir1, dir1\dir2, dir1\\dir2, dir1\\\dir2) are invalid.
 The windows reserved keywords(CON, PRN, NUL, AUX, COM1 - COM9, LPT1 - LPT9 etc.) are not allowed in subdirectory names.
-- **clone_prep_settings** (Block List, Max: 1) ClonePrep is a VMware system tool executed by Instant Clone Engine during a instant clone machine deployment.
+- `clone_prep_settings` (Block List, Max: 1) ClonePrep is a VMware system tool executed by Instant Clone Engine during a instant clone machine deployment.
 ClonePrep personalizes each machine created from the Master image. (see [below for nested schema](#nestedblock--clone_prep_settings))
-- **cloud_assigned** (Boolean) Indicates whether this desktop is assigned to a workspace in Horizon Cloud Services.
+- `cloud_assigned` (Boolean) Indicates whether this desktop is assigned to a workspace in Horizon Cloud Services.
 This can be set to true from cloud session only and only when cloud_managed is set to true.
 Defaults to `false`.
-- **cloud_managed** (Boolean) Indicates whether this desktop is managed by Horizon Cloud Services.
+- `cloud_managed` (Boolean) Indicates whether this desktop is managed by Horizon Cloud Services.
 This can be set to false only when cloud_assigned is set to false.
 Default value is false.
 This property cannot be set to true, if any of the conditions are satisfied: user is provided. enabled is false. supported_session_type is not DESKTOP. global_entitlement is set. user_assignment is DEDICATED and automatic_user_assignment is false.
 Local entitlements are configured.
 Any of the machines in the pool have users assigned. cs_restriction_tags is not set.
 Desktop pool type is MANUAL.
 Defaults to `false`.
-- **cs_restriction_tags** (Set of String) List of Connection server restriction tags to which the access to the desktop pool is restricted.
+- `cs_restriction_tags` (Set of String) List of Connection server restriction tags to which the access to the desktop pool is restricted.
 If this property is not set it indicates that desktop pool can be accessed from any connection server.
-- **description** (String) Description of the desktop pool.
+- `description` (String) Description of the desktop pool.
-- **display_assigned_machine_name** (Boolean) Applicable To: Dedicated desktop pools with default value as false.
+- `display_assigned_machine_name` (Boolean) Applicable To: Dedicated desktop pools with default value as false.
 Indicates whether users should see the hostname of the machine assigned to them instead of display_name when they connect using Horizon Client.
 If no machine is assigned to the user then "display_name (No machine assigned)" will be displayed in the client.
 Defaults to `false`.
-- **display_machine_alias** (Boolean) Applicable To: Dedicated desktop pools with default value as false.
+- `display_machine_alias` (Boolean) Applicable To: Dedicated desktop pools with default value as false.
 If no machine is assigned to the user then "displayName No machine assigned)" will be displayed in the Horizon client.
 If both display_assigned_machine_name and this property is set to true, machine alias of the assigned machine is displayed if the user has machine alias set.
 Otherwise hostname will be displayed.
 Defaults to `false`.
-- **display_name** (String) Display name of the desktop pool.
+- `display_name` (String) Display name of the desktop pool.
 If the display name is left blank, it defaults to name.
-- **display_protocol_settings** (Block List, Max: 1) Display protocol settings. (see [below for nested schema](#nestedblock--display_protocol_settings))
+- `display_protocol_settings` (Block List, Max: 1) Display protocol settings. (see [below for nested schema](#nestedblock--display_protocol_settings))
-- **do_not_power_on_vms_after_creation** (Boolean) Indicates whether to power on VMs after creation.
+- `do_not_power_on_vms_after_creation` (Boolean) Indicates whether to power on VMs after creation.
 This is the settings when customization will be done manually.
 This property is required if customization_type is set to NONE with default value as false.
 Defaults to `false`.
-- **enable_client_restrictions** (Boolean) Client restrictions to be applied to the desktop pool.
+- `enable_client_restrictions` (Boolean) Client restrictions to be applied to the desktop pool.
 Defaults to `false`.
-- **enable_provisioning** (Boolean) Indicates whether provisioning is enabled.
+- `enable_provisioning` (Boolean) Indicates whether provisioning is enabled.
 Defaults to `true`.
-- **enabled** (Boolean) Indicates whether the desktop pool is enabled for brokering.
+- `enabled` (Boolean) Indicates whether the desktop pool is enabled for brokering.
 Defaults to `true`.
-- **id** (String) The ID of this resource.
-- **pattern_naming_settings** (Block List, Max: 1) Naming pattern settings for Automated desktop pool. (see [below for nested schema](#nestedblock--pattern_naming_settings))
+- `pattern_naming_settings` (Block List, Max: 1) Naming pattern settings for Automated desktop pool. (see [below for nested schema](#nestedblock--pattern_naming_settings))
-- **session_type** (String) Supported session types for this desktop pool.
+- `session_type` (String) Supported session types for this desktop pool.
 If this property is set to APPLICATION then this desktop pool can be used for application pool creation.
 This will be useful when the machines in the pool support application remoting.
 Defaults to `DESKTOP`.
-- **shortcut_locations_v2** (Set of String) Locations of the category folder in the user's OS containing a shortcut to the desktop pool.
+- `shortcut_locations_v2` (Set of String) Locations of the category folder in the user's OS containing a shortcut to the desktop pool.
 This is required if the category_folder_name is set.
-- **stop_provisioning_on_error** (Boolean) Disable provisioning on the pool if there is a provisioning error.
+- `stop_provisioning_on_error` (Boolean) Disable provisioning on the pool if there is a provisioning error.
 Defaults to `true`.
-- **sys_prep_settings** (Block List, Max: 1) Microsoft Sysprep is a tool to deploy the configured operating system installation from a base image.
+- `sys_prep_settings` (Block List, Max: 1) Microsoft Sysprep is a tool to deploy the configured operating system installation from a base image.
 The machine can then be customized based on an answer script.
 Sysprep can modify a larger number of configurable parameters than QuickPrep. (see [below for nested schema](#nestedblock--sys_prep_settings))
-- **transparent_page_sharing_scope** (String) Transparent page sharing scope for this Desktop Pool.
+- `transparent_page_sharing_scope` (String) Transparent page sharing scope for this Desktop Pool.
 VM: Inter-VM page sharing is not permitted.
 DESKTOP_POOL: Inter-VM page sharing among VMs belonging to the same Desktop pool is permitted.
 POD: Inter-VM page sharing among VMs belonging to the same Pod is permitted.
 GLOBAL: Inter-VM page sharing among all VMs on the same host is permitted.
 Defaults to `VM`.
-- **view_storage_accelerator_settings** (Block List, Max: 1) View Storage Accelerator settings for Managed desktop pool. (see [below for nested schema](#nestedblock--view_storage_accelerator_settings))
+- `view_storage_accelerator_settings` (Block List, Max: 1) View Storage Accelerator settings for Managed desktop pool. (see [below for nested schema](#nestedblock--view_storage_accelerator_settings))

 ### Read-Only

-- **delete_in_progress** (Boolean) Indicates whether the desktop pool is in the process of being deleted.
+- `delete_in_progress` (Boolean) Indicates whether the desktop pool is in the process of being deleted.
+- `id` (String) The ID of this resource.
-- **image_source** (String) Source of image used in the desktop pool.
+- `image_source` (String) Source of image used in the desktop pool.
 Possible values are VIRTUAL_CENTER: Image was created in virtual center.
 IMAGE_CATALOG: Image was created in image catalog.
-- **user_group_count** (Number) Count of user or group entitlements present for the desktop pool.
+- `user_group_count` (Number) Count of user or group entitlements present for the desktop pool.

 <a id="nestedblock--provisioning_settings"></a>
 ### Nested Schema for `provisioning_settings`

 Required:

-- **host_or_cluster_id** (String) Host or cluster where the machines are deployed in.
+- `host_or_cluster_id` (String) Host or cluster where the machines are deployed in.
 For Instant clone desktops it can only be set to a cluster id.
-- **resource_pool_id** (String) Resource pool to deploy the machines.
+- `resource_pool_id` (String) Resource pool to deploy the machines.
-- **vm_folder_id** (String) VM folder where the machines are deployed to.
+- `vm_folder_id` (String) VM folder where the machines are deployed to.

 Optional:

-- **add_virtual_tpm** (Boolean) Indicates whether to add Virtual TPM device.
+- `add_virtual_tpm` (Boolean) Indicates whether to add Virtual TPM device.
 Defaults to `false`.
-- **base_snapshot_id** (String) This property can be set only when source is set to INSTANT_CLONE, vm_template_id is unset and parent_vm_id is set.
+- `base_snapshot_id` (String) This property can be set only when source is set to INSTANT_CLONE, vm_template_id is unset and parent_vm_id is set.
-- **datacenter_id** (String) Datacenter within which the desktop pool is configured.
+- `datacenter_id` (String) Datacenter within which the desktop pool is configured.
-- **im_stream_id** (String) This is required when vm_template_id, parent_vm_id and base_snapshot_id are not set.
+- `im_stream_id` (String) This is required when vm_template_id, parent_vm_id and base_snapshot_id are not set.
-- **im_tag_id** (String) This is required when im_stream_id is set.
+- `im_tag_id` (String) This is required when im_stream_id is set.
-- **parent_vm_id** (String) This property can be set only when source is set to INSTANT_CLONE.
+- `parent_vm_id` (String) This property can be set only when source is set to INSTANT_CLONE.
-- **vm_template_id** (String) Applicable To: Full clone desktop pools.
+- `vm_template_id` (String) Applicable To: Full clone desktop pools.
 This is required if parent_vm_id and base_snapshot_id are not set.

 <a id="nestedblock--storage_settings"></a>